kuru-studio/kuru-studio-social-server/README.md

 ➜ docker-compose run web rails console                    # Open the rails console ➜ docker-compose run web rake routes |grep 'test_courses' # List routes with 'test_courses' in it ➜ docker attach <CONTAINER_NAME>                          # Attach to the application container (for when you're trying to use Debugger/Byebug)
+➜ heroku run --app kuru-studio-social-server bash         # Attach to the Heroku process
 ```

 ### Updating the environment credentials